-Billy Batson (Angel) is a 14 year old boy desperately searching for his long lost mother.
-Running away from countless foster homes while getting into trouble with the police as he searches for his own belonging and identity.
-His life changeing forever after a mysterious encounter gives him the ability to transform into a superhero by saying just one word ’Shazam!’.
+Billy Batson (Asher Angel) is a 14 year old boy desperately searching for his long lost mother.
+His search leading him to run away from countless foster homes.
+While also getting into trouble with the police as he searches for his own belonging and identity.
+However, Billy’s life is about to change forever, as a mysterious encounter gives him the ability to transform into a superhero by saying just one word Shazam!

 Created in 1939 by Fawcett Comics as a response to the success of the Superman character.
-C.C Beck and Bill Parkers hero (originally titled Captain Marvel) had the power of Solomon, Hercules, Atlas, Zeus and Mercury.
-Playing with ancient mythology alongside themes of childhood desire to obtain superpowers.
-Shazam has sat under the DC Comics brand since 1972 with limited fanfare in the wider media.
+C.C Beck and Bill Parker’s hero (originally titled Captain Marvel) had the power of Solomon, Hercules, Atlas, Zeus and Mercury.
+Playing with ancient mythology alongside the childhood desire to obtain superpowers.
+Since 1972 Shazam has sat under the DC Comics brand with limited fanfare in the wider media.

-Shazam plays clear homage to 1988s Big and Vice Versa within it’s handling of body swap themes and structures.
-While also taking inspiration from more contemporary adult comic films such as Mathew Vaughans 2010 Kick Ass.
-There is an inherent love of DCs characters with beautiful references to Superman and Batman throughout.
-Even playing homage to Superman 2 in the structure of the final battle scenes amongst the Philadelphia skyline.
+Shazam plays mixes its superhero story with a homage to Big and Vice Versa.
+While also taking inspiration from more contemporary adult comic films such as Mathew Vaughans Kick Ass.
+However, central to the action there is also a deep love for DC Comic universe.
+With beautifully structured references to Superman and Batman throughout.
+Even playing homage to Superman 2 in the the final battle scenes amongst the Philadelphia skyline.

-Shazam is a film that understands its audience, and provides just the right mix to engage young people and adults alike in its humour, nostalgia and warmth.
+Shazam understands its audience, and provides just the right mix of humour, nostalgia and warmth to engage young people and adults alike.
+While leaving you with superhero sized smile.